The Batman earned $771 million at the box office and score 86% on Rotten Tomatoes with critics.

 Andy Serkis as Alfred

-Andy Serkis – This hiring may come as no surprise.
+This hiring may have been a bit of a surprise to some, but understandable to others.
 Andy Serkis has previously worked with Reeves on his Planet of the Apes movies as Serkis was the main ape, Caesar.
-This time around, Serkis will be seen without his Ape makeup since he is on board as Bruce Wayne’s faithful butler, Alfred Pennyworth.
+This time around, Serkis wasn’t wearing his Ape makeup since he is on board as Bruce Wayne’s faithful butler, Alfred Pennyworth.

 Paul Dano as Riddler

-It will be interesting to see how Dano (There Will Be Blood, Swiss Army Man) tackles the role of Edward Nashton/The Riddler.
+Dano (There Will Be Blood, Swiss Army Man) rocked this one in tackling the role of Edward Nashton/The Riddler.
 A few actors have taken on the role in the past, most notably Jim Carrey.
-Chances are Dano won’t be as over-the-top as Carrey.
+Thankfully Dano didn’t go as over-the-top as Carrey.
 Jonah Hill (Moneyball, Superbad) was first approached for this role but for unknown reasons decided to pass on it.

 Colin Farrell as Penguin

-Farrell (Dumbo, Total Recall) steps into the role of Oswald Cobblepot/Penguin.
-This role is notable in the fact that Josh Gad (Frozen, 1600 Penn) was lobbying hard for the part that eventually Farrell was chosen for.
-This is not Farrell’s first foray into the comic book realm as he played the villain Bullseye in the 2003 movie Daredevil, which happened to star former Batman Ben Affleck as the lead character.
+Farrell (Dumbo, Total Recall) stepped into the role of Oswald Cobblepot/Penguin and if you were told it was Colin Farrell, there is no way you’d know for he is unrecognizable.
+This role was notable in the fact that Josh Gad (Frozen, 1600 Penn) was lobbying hard for the part that eventually Farrell was chosen for.
+This was not Farrell’s first foray into the comic book realm as he played the villain Bullseye in the 2003 movie Daredevil, which happened to star former Batman Ben Affleck as the lead character.

-Farrell has apparently packed on the pounds to play the portly Penguin.
+Farrell packed on the pounds to play the portly Penguin.
 Photos snapped by fans show him looking uncharacteristically large…

 The white hair is also likely part of his Penguin look.

 Peter Sarsgaard as Gotham District Attorney Gil Colson